backstage/backstage/.changeset/poor-mails-marry.md

 '@backstage/cli': patch
 ---

-Add new `versions:lint` and `versions:bump` commands to simplify version management and avoid conflicts
+Add new `versions:check` and `versions:bump` commands to simplify version management and avoid conflicts